BytecodeAgency/Coding-Standards/README.md

 # CSS

 * Try not to use CSS, rather use SASS/SCSS
 * We strive to use as few CSS frameworks as possible.
-So only include a CSS framework/library after discussing with your superior
+So only include a CSS framework/library after discussing
-* If you are using Bootstrap, you can use Bootstrap 4, not Bootstrap 3, only if you have to work with legacy code that already includes Bootstrap 3
+* If you are using Bootstrap _(try not to use the whole framework, just the grid system)_, you can use Bootstrap 4, not Bootstrap 3, only if you have to work with legacy code that already includes Bootstrap 3
 * If you are using another framework that uses px-units, use px, else use rem-values *(rem values scale with the HTML-object's font-size, which makes responsive typography a whole lot easier)*
-* There should only be a maximum of 2 CSS files per page (to decrease HTTP requests)
+* If the used frameworks allow it, write your media queries mobile first, like `@media (min-width: 30rem)`
 * List related items together
 * If a :hover pseudo class is styled, style :focus the same for accessibility
+* Never use IDs, use classes
 * Use [BEM](http://getbem.com/naming/) for naming CSS classes
 * Name classes descriptively
+* Use double quotes, not single quotes
+* Use only one declaration per line, this makes the code more readable
+* Add a space after the colon of a declaration, so not `margin:1rem;` but `margin: 1rem;`
 * For font-sizes, use an exponential scale, preferably based on the Fibonacci number (1.618) [Click here to geek out](https://3.7designs.co/blog/2010/10/how-to-design-using-the-fibonacci-sequence/).
 There is also a Sass plugin available for modular scales like this.
 You can find the plugin [here](https://github.com/modularscale/modularscale-sass)
 * For colors, use hex values (not rgb or rgba), as short as possible, and in lowercase, for example: not `#FFFFFF` but `#fff`, and not `background-color: #fff` but `background: #fff`
 * A zero (0) should not have unit